 4-Door Sedan 2.0L DSG TDI SE w/SunroofIntercooled Turbo Diesel I-4, 2.0 L

 Front Wheel Drive

 4-Door Sedan 2.0L DSG TDI SE w/Sunroof & NavIntercooled Turbo Diesel I-4, 2.0 L

 |$ 29,585||$ 30,850|

-The mid-size sedan segment is one in which the difference between winners and also-rans hinges on a handful of factors: space, safety, price.
-The VW Passat has clearly grown beyond its European packaging into a new larger size, making it a far more "American" car that emerges from the traditional sporty-sedan niche into the mainstream.
+The difference between winners and also-rans in this hotly contested segment generally hinges on a handful of factors: space, safety, price.
+Starting in 2012, the Passat was expanded beyond its slim, tailored European sporty-sedan packaging into a new larger size, turning it into a far more "American" car that emerges into the mainstream.